-This is because Netspec maintains time in microseconds and so at this value a throughput > 60 Mbps.
-If the throughput value is > 60 Mbps, the burst period in milliseconds).
+The system configuration had to be changed for tests in UDP mode with required throughput > 60 Mbps.
+If the throughput value is > 60 Mbps, the burst period in Netspec script is below the jiffy value of a 2.4.6 kernel on Intel platform (10 milliseconds).
 Therefore a KU Real Time (KURT) kernel was used, which has a jiffy value of about 1 millisecond.
 This problem was not encountered for the TCP mode.